 A New Hair Loss Treatment

-In 2017, one of the newest uses for a plasma rich platelet injection is to treat hair loss.
-The PRP therapy may counteract the effect that dihydrotestosterone (DHT) has on the hairs on your head with the DHT receptor.
+In 2017, one of the newest uses for a plasma-rich platelet injection is to treat hair loss.
+The PRP therapy may counteract the effect of dihydrotestosterone (DHT) on the hairs on your head with the DHT receptor.
 It also resets the follicles and, in some cases, reverses your rapid loss of hair.
 At the very least, the regenerative treatment prevents further hair loss.
 If you’re curious about using PRP therapy to treat hair loss, ask your Manhattan dermatologist about it.

 It’s Worth Investigating